Bioforest-project/demography/R/README.md

-# Outputs
+# R

 Feb 13, 2025

-All outputs of the analyses:
+This folder contains all R functions used in the analyses.

 ``` r
 fs::dir_tree()